-Both auger clutch and drive clutch can be adjusted at either end of their control cables.

-- Loosen lock nut on adjustment turnbuckle.

-- Turn the adjustment turnbuckle up and down to increase cable tension or provide more slack.

-- Retighten lock nut.
+- Both auger clutch and drive clutch can be adjusted as follows: - 1.
+Loosen lock nut on adjustment turnbuckle. - 2.
+Turn the adjustment turnbuckle up and down to increase cable tension or provide more slack. - 3.
+Retighten lock nut.

 CHUTE BRACKET